aletcherhartman/data-science-S2023/challenges/c04-gapminder-assignment.md

 gapminder %>%
   filter(year == year_min) %>%
   ggplot(aes(x = continent, y = gdpPercap)) +
-  geom_boxplot()
+  geom_boxplot() +
+  scale_y_log10()
 ```

 ![](c04-gapminder-assignment_files/figure-gfm/q2-task-1.png)<!-- -->

 **Observations**:

-- Oceania appears to have the highest mean gdp per capita of any region
+- Oceania appears to have the highest median gdp per capita of any
-  followed by Europe and the Americas
+  region followed by Europe and the Americas
 - Asia has one extreme outline with a gdp over 105,000, many times
   higher than any other country.
 It also has at least one other much
   less extreme outlier.